Vytez/Checklistable/docs/checklists/tales_of_vesperia/missable_events.md

 - [ ] In Yumanju, you can get the Hotspring Series titles (Hotspring Part 3)
 - [ ] After (Tough Hound), sleep at King Of Adventure twice to get Repede's **Shining Fang**, **Order of the Loyal Hound** and Repede's **Ultimate Dog Warrior** title (King Of Adventure Final Part)
 - [ ] In Aurnion, find Drake at NW for Yuri's **Certified Soldier** title (Estelle's Teacher Part 5)
-- [ ] Enter Aurnion and you will get Raven's **Shining Star** title if Raven has at least 100 Skills (Encouragement Of The Schwann Team Part 1)
 - [ ] In Aurnion, speak with the Doctor in the inn.
 Reenter the inn and speak with the Doctor again.
 Speak with the Man that is near the inn Owner.
 Once your party have healed at least 4000000 HPs, toward the inn for Estelle's **Dedicated Paramedic** title (Dedicated Paramedic)
 - [ ] In Aurnion, if you have done (Estelle's Teacher Part 5) then talk to Drake at NE for Flynn's **Ideal Commandant** title (PS3 and Definitive Edition)
 - [ ] In Aurnion, find Drake at NE for Estelle's **Worldly Adventurer** title (Estelle's Teacher Part 6)